tinymce/tinymce-docs/plugins/annotations.md

 ### 4. Applying Annotations

-Now, that we have registered an annotation, we can use it by applying it to the current selection.
+After registering an annotation, we can use it by applying it to the current selection.
 > Note: If the selection is collapsed (single cursor rather than ranged selection) and is within a word, it will first perform a word grab function and then apply the annotation to the resulting word selection.
 The API to apply an annotation is `annotate`.
 Annotations can be programmatically applied to selected text using: